Britney's father 'to step down' as estate conservator: US media - RFI

 "So, even though he must contest this unjustified petition for his removal, Mr Spears intends to work with the court and his daughter's new attorney to prepare for an orderly transition to a new conservator."

-Variety magazine reported a statement issued by Britney's lawyer, Mathew Rosengart, welcoming the move and calling it "vindication."
+Variety magazine reported a statement issued by Britney's lawyer, Mathew Rosengart, welcoming the move and calling it "vindication" for the singer.

 "We are pleased that Mr Spears and his lawyer have today conceded in a filing that he must be removed.
 It is vindication for Britney," the statement said.